NBN Phone Systems

 Can I run NBN Phone systems on an ADSL 2 connection?

-Yes but ideally it will be an ADSL service dedicated to the NBN Phone Systems.
+Yes but ideally it will be an ADSL service dedicated to the phones suitable for NBN.
 ADSL with around 800Kbps upload speed should be able to manage around 6 simultaneous calls.
 If the service is shared and someone in the office is sending a large email file at the same time you may have call quality issues.

 A few things to be checked before installing a NBN ready PABX system.
 Its one thing to have a fast connection with adequate bandwidth but if there is a quality issue on the line, you can still have call quality problems.
 Go to http://www.speedtest.net/apps/desktop and check your score for Ping, Packet Loss ad Jitter.
 Ideally you will have ping less than 80ms, Packet Loss under 1% and jitter under 15ms.